The past, the present, and the challenges ahead for Europe's comet chaserContinue reading the main story

 When it has travelled closer to the Sun, Rosetta has been prevented from overheating by special radiators.
 It has employed multi-layered insulation blankets to fight off the cold.

 Controllers also put the probe into a deep hibernation for almost 1,000 days as a way of conserving energy.
-When Rosetta finally woke up in January this year, the relief on the faces of Esa staff was plain to see.How will Esa ensure Rosetta doesn't miss the comet?
+When Rosetta finally woke up in January this year, the relief on the faces of Esa staff was plain to see.How did Rosetta catch the comet?

 Comet 67P is hurtling through space at a speedy 55,000km/h (over 15km per second).

 Rosetta has been gaining on it, over the last decade, through a series of three gravity-assisted swings around the Earth and one around Mars.